evetsydrah/clamavapi/README.md

     ```
 2. **Build the Docker container**
     ```sh
-    docker run -d -p 8080:8080 -v /path/to/scan/on/host:/data --name clamav-container clamav-api
+    docker run -d -p 8080:5000 -v /path/to/scan/on/host:/data --name clamav-container clamav-api
     ```
-    Replace /path/to/scan/on/host with the actual directory on your host machine that you want to scan.
+    Replace **/path/to/scan/on/host** with the actual directory on your host machine that you want to scan.

+### Note:
+When you run the docker container, you will need to **wait a minute** for the initialisation of the daemon before running the `curl` commands to test the endpoint.

 ## API Endpoints